Get all the latest Airbnb data for Senegal

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Senegal as of 2026?

-As of the first half of 2026, Senegal does not impose a national minimum-stay requirement or a maximum nights-per-year cap like the 90-day limits you see in cities like Paris or London.
+As of early 2026, Senegal does not appear to have a national minimum-stay rule or a national maximum Airbnb nights-per-year cap such as 90, 120, or 180 nights.

 Do I have to live there, or can I Airbnb a secondary home in Senegal right now?